blacken57/Image_recognition_Real_time/README.md

                 .
                 <person_n_face-n>.jpg</p>
 ```
-    keep the 'images' folder in the 'Image_recognition_Real_time' folder.
+keep the 'images' folder in the 'Image_recognition_Real_time' folder.<br>
     3)Run the svm_weight_create.py file.
-A new .joblib file named "encodings.joblib" should be created.
+A new .joblib file named "encodings.joblib" should be created.<br>
     4)Run the svmcamera.py file, and make sure there is enough lighting.
-If your face is in the 'images' folder, you should be recognised.
+If your face is in the 'images' folder, you should be recognised.<br><br><br>

 Later, I will add a program to take aligned photos in a short time.
-And probably fix some lagging issues.Any suggestions, please reach out :)
+And probably fix some lagging issues.Any suggestions, please reach out.<br>